BAMresearch/masterdata-template/README.md

 cruft create https://github.com/BAMresearch/masterdata-generator
 ```

-This will prompt you with some questions to be filled in ():
+This will prompt you with some questions to be filled in:
 ```sh
   [1/9] author (Erika Mustermann):
   [2/9] email (erika.mustermann@bam.de):